robinweser/fela/docs/advanced/CombinedRules.md

 # Combined Rules

-Until now we only saw simple examples, each using only one rule per element, but in reality you often see multiple different CSS classes applied to a single element.
+Until now, we only saw simple examples, each using only one rule per element.
+In reality you often see multiple different CSS classes applied to a single element.

 Basically you can do the same with Fela too as you could just concatenate multiple rendered rules.